foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/introduction/introduction.rst

 undergraduate or graduate level with majors in Commuter Science, Computer Engineering, Electrical Engineering, or for professional engineers.

-This handbook includes 12 labs (more labs are added in the future), which are classified into 3 levels:
+This handbook includes a series of labs (more labs will be added in the future), which are roughly classified into 3 levels:

 * :ref:`Level 1: ARC basic <level1_labs>`

 The labs in this level cover the basic topics of |arc|.
-For example, the installation and usage of hardware and software tools, software or hardware development kits, first hello world example, interrupt handling and internal timers of |arc|, and so on.
+For example, the installation and usage of hardware and software tools, software or hardware development kits, the first hello world example, interrupt handling and internal timers of |arc|, and so on.

 * :ref:`Level 2: ARC advanced <level2_labs>`